bwoods/Architecture/examples/foundations/text/storage/pos/README.md

 ## Small

 Small text positions can only hold a single level identifier.
 They are [most often][offset] used to refer to positions in the (original, unmodified) contents of a text file.
-Unlike other position variants, there are no gaps between these identifiers.
-The offsets into the file are stored directly at level₀.

 [offset]: Position::from_offset